Novosibirsk Metro

-Novosibirsk Metro is a rapid transit system that serves Novosibirsk, Russia.
-The system consists of 15.9 km over track on two lines with 13 stations.
-It opened in January 1986, becoming the eleventh Metro in the USSR and the fourth in RSFSR.
+Novosibirsk Metro is a rapid transit system that serves Novosibirsk, Siberia, Russia.
+The system consists of 15.9 km over track on two lines with 14 stations.
+It opened in January 1986, becoming the eleventh Metro in the USSR and the ninth in the Russian SFSR.
 According to 2017 statistics, it is the third-busiest system in Russia behind Moscow and Saint Petersburg.

 History

 Plans for a rapid transit system began to be formed in 1962.
-Construction project was approved by Council of Ministers of the Soviet Union in November 1978, and on 12 May 1979 the first construction works began.
+The construction project was approved by the Council of Ministers in November 1978, and on 12 May 1979 the first construction works began.

-With wide experience in metro construction from the other metros of the USSR, it took seven-and-a-half years to complete work on the five-station launch stage of the system.
-The commissioning certificate was signed by the state commission on 28 December 1985, and Metro was triumphantly opened for passengers on 7 January 1986, becoming the eleventh Metro in the USSR and the fourth in RSFSR.
+With wide experience in metro construction from the other metros of the USSR, it took seven-and-a-half years to complete the work on the five-station launch stage of the system.
+The commissioning certificate was signed by the state commission on 28 December 1985, and the Metro was opened for passengers on 7 January 1986, becoming the eleventh Metro in the USSR and the ninth in the Russian SFSR.
 Work quickly expanded to meet the original plans for a four-line 62 km network.
 However, the financial difficulties of the early 1990s meant that most of the work had to be frozen.
-Construction of new stations and tunnels resumed only in the 2000s.
-After the opening of 13th station, a further development was suspended again due to financing gap.
+Construction of new stations and tunnels resumed in the 2000s.
+After the opening of the 13th station, a further development was suspended again due to financing gap.